potatocoinpoc/potato-testnetwork/doc/nodeos 程序参数说明.md

 #
 #    KEY:<data>         is a string form of a valid EOSIO private key which maps to the provided public key
 #
-#    KEOSD:<data>       is the URL where keosd is available and the approptiate wallet(s) are unlocked (potato::producer_plugin)
+#    KEOSD:<data>       is the URL where keosd is available and the approptiate wallet(s) are unlocked (eosio::producer_plugin)
 signature-provider = POC6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV=KEY:5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3

-# Limits the maximum time (in milliseconds) that is allowd for sending blocks to a keosd provider for signing (potato::producer_plugin)
+# Limits the maximum time (in milliseconds) that is allowd for sending blocks to a keosd provider for signing (eosio::producer_plugin)
 keosd-provider-timeout = 5

-# The queue size between nodepc and SQL DB plugin thread. (potato::sql_db_plugin)
+# The queue size between nodeos and SQL DB plugin thread. (eosio::sql_db_plugin)
 sql_db-queue-size = 256

 # Sql DB URI connection string If not specified then plugin is disabled.
-Default database 'EOS' is used if not specified in URI. (potato::sql_db_plugin)
+Default database 'EOS' is used if not specified in URI. (eosio::sql_db_plugin)
 # sql_db-uri =

-# The path of the wallet files (absolute path or relative to application data dir) (potato::wallet_plugin)
+# The path of the wallet files (absolute path or relative to application data dir) (eosio::wallet_plugin)
 wallet-dir = "."

 # Timeout for unlocked wallet in seconds (default 900 (15 minutes)).
 Wallets will automatically lock after specified number of seconds of inactivity.
-Activity is defined as any wallet command e.g. list-wallets. (potato::wallet_plugin)
+Activity is defined as any wallet command e.g. list-wallets. (eosio::wallet_plugin)
 unlock-timeout = 900

-# potato key that will be imported automatically when a wallet is created. (potato::wallet_plugin)
+# eosio key that will be imported automatically when a wallet is created. (eosio::wallet_plugin)
-# potato-key =
+# eosio-key =

 # Plugin(s) to enable, may be specified multiple times
 # plugin =
-plugin = potato::producer_plugin
+plugin = eosio::producer_plugin
-#plugin = potato::producer_api_plugin
+#plugin = eosio::producer_api_plugin
-plugin = potato::http_plugin
+plugin = eosio::http_plugin
-plugin = potato::chain_plugin
+plugin = eosio::chain_plugin
-plugin = potato::chain_api_plugin
+plugin = eosio::chain_api_plugin
-#plugin = potato::history_plugin
+#plugin = eosio::history_plugin
-#plugin = potato::history_api_plugin
+#plugin = eosio::history_api_plugin
-plugin = potato::net_plugin
+plugin = eosio::net_plugin
-#plugin = potato::net_api_plugin
+#plugin = eosio::net_api_plugin
-plugin = potato::wallet_plugin
+plugin = eosio::wallet_plugin
-plugin = potato::wallet_api_plugin
+plugin = eosio::wallet_api_plugin

-plugin = potato::mongo_db_plugin
+plugin = eosio::mongo_db_plugin
-mongodb-uri = mongodb://127.0.0.1:27017/POTATO
+mongodb-uri = mongodb://127.0.0.1:27017/eosio

 ```